sgoldenlab/mouse-pusher/README.md

 ## Wiring connecting arduino and Med-PC

-components：
+#### Components：

 - 24V to 5V Optocoupler ( I used 8 channel ones for every 6 of the wire set, you can buy any type of optocoupler that suits best for your project requirement)
 - 5V power adapter
-- wire
+- Wire
-- electrical tape
+- Electrical tape

-we use optocoupler for the step down of the high voltage ttl signal from Med-PC to protect arduino from frying.
+Optocoupler is used to step down the high voltage ttl signal from Med-PC to protect Arduino from frying.

 ## Code